 - In Slave Jade, the female lead is a sexually submissive woman who starts dating a "dominant" psycho who kidnaps her and executes a miserable attempt at inducing Stockholm Syndrome.
 Before they actually met, he seemed to have a very good understanding of consent and safety — what she didn't know is that the bulk of his mails to her were reasonable ideas that he never thought in his own head, but merely copy/pasted from various sites.
 In the end, she shoots him and escapes.
 He survives the bullet and ends up in jail for all he did to her, while her shooting him is ruled as self-defence.
 In the epilogue she decides to find a new man to dominate her — a man who isn't psycho, but really understand SSC.

 - In the Kushiel's Legacy universe, things can get plenty kinky, but there are rules in place and violating them isn't just illegal, it's heresy.
-Both law and custom ensures that even indentured sex servants only participate if they enjoy that kind of thing, and sometimes with a bodyguard waiting, just in case things go too far.
+Both law and custom ensure that even indentured sex servants only participate if they enjoy that kind of thing, and sometimes with a bodyguard waiting, just in case things go too far.

-- Paladin of Shadows: With an exception in the very first book involving an underage hooker, Mike goes out of his way to discuss the technical details of BDSM as far as consent and safety goes, including discussions about Safe Words and limits for the other participant(s).
+- Paladin of Shadows: With an exception in the very first book involving an underage hooker, Mike goes out of his way to discuss the technical details of BDSM as far as consent and safety go, including discussions about Safe Words and limits for the other participant(s).

 - The Girl Who Played with Fire, Lisbeth has previously been tied up and raped.
 Despite this, she finds it quite pleasing when her lover Miriam ties her up during their various sexual encounters.